 Mech tables were used in the cottage industry for flameworking glass beads, buttons and figurines in Northern Bohemia (now Czech Republic) since the early 19th century.
 The Museum’s wooden table is equipped with a foot-operated bellows that acts as an air compressor, pushing air through two hollowed out wooden pipes built into the table.
 The crossed pipes have air outlets on all four sides of the table to allow up to four people to work around the bench.
 The air outlets are corked in each spot until needed.

-A slot cut in the side of the table now holds Carson’s metal lamp.
 A specialized air manifold, or distributor, that holds five metal tubes, is plugged into the air outlet.
 All five are focused on a wick.
 The lamp is filled with alcohol and the wick is lit.